In 1956 Billy Lee Riley records "Red Hot" with Jerry Lee Lewis on piano.

 In 1996 Police's album "The Police Live" is certified gold and L.L.
 CoolJ's album "Mr. Smith" is certified platinum.

-In 1998 Elton John receives a knighthood in British Prime Minister Tony Blair's first New Year's Eve Honors List.
+In 1998 Elton John recieves a knighthood in British Prime Minister Tony Blair's first New Year's Eve Honours List.

 In 1999 Janet Jackson ends her year-long Velvet Rope World Tour with a sold-out concert at the Aloha Stadium in Honolulu.